Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: The existence and uniqueness of a weak solution

-The calculations above follow by a valid replacement of the test functions $\phi$ and $\tilde{\phi}$ by $\overset{.}{U}_{m,k}$ and $\overset{.}{V}_{m,k}$, respectively, in (\ref{eq:varium-1}) and then integrating with respect to $t$.
-In the similar strategy with classical inequalities such as the Cauchy-Schwartz inequality in combination with (\ref{eq:3.51}), (\ref{eq:Smk}) and (\ref{eq:recall}), we estimate the terms on the right-hand side of (\ref{eq:Smk1}) and obtain
+The above calculations are done by a valid replacement of the test functions $ \phi $ and $\tilde{\phi}$ by $U_{m,k}^{\prime }$ and $V_{m,k}^{\prime }$, respectively, in (\ref{c57}) and then integrating with respect to $t$.
+By the same strategy and using (\ref{c38}), (\ref{c56}) and (\ref{c60}), we can estimate the terms on the right-hand side of (\ref{c59}) and obtain